 First, download your account search query report for the last 2-3 months.
 In the report, you want to make sure you have the columns for your search terms, ad groups, clicks, impressions, average cpc, conversions, cost per conversion and conversion rate added.

 Next, you want to sort for duplicate keywords with the same match type showing in multiple ad groups.
-Below you will see an example of the search term report I pulled for my client.

 Step 2: Analyzing the data